opentok-community/advanced-insights-quickstart/README.md

 # Advanced Insights Quickstart
-Getting started with Advanced Insights by building a quality metrics chart for a specific session
+Get started with Advanced Insights by building a quality metrics chart for a specific session This project provides an example of a dashboard built which allows the user to search for a specific session ID and return a graph showing publisher video bitrate by stream over time.

 ## Local Installation